 - a.
 Elective hours in consultation with student's chair (39 credits) - i.
 At least 6 credits hour must be in the Life Sciences, and - ii.
-At least 6 credit hours from the Social Sciences a.AML 792 Dissertation Research (maximum of 12 credits) b.AML 799 Dissertation (12 credits)
+At least 6 credit hours from the Social Sciences

 IV.
 Comprehensive Exams and Dissertation Proposal Defense